Fiskmans/fisk_tools/DOCUMENTATION.md

  #include "tools/Event.h"
  fisk::tools::Event<...>
  ```
- Event utility, all callbacks needs to be unregistered before destruction of the event
+ Stores callbacks and executes them when fired, all callbacks needs to be unregistered before destruction of the event
  ___
  `EventReg Register(std::function<void(Args...)> aCallback)`
  Registers a callback to be executed when the event fires